 Audio

-• Directional Microphone.
+• A Directional Microphone.
 Also known as a Shotgun Mic, this piece of equipment could potentially save your entire film if used correctly.
 Getting the sound capture right is one of the most important aspects of filmmaking.

 • Additional microphone equipment.
 This means extension XLR cables and adaptors.
 DSLRs don’t take XLR, so you’ll either need to find an adaptor for your camera’s microphone input (normally a mini-Jack).